 Stories are the lens through which we view the world.
 We humans use stories to make sense of life, process hard-to-understand events and processes, and to forge our identities, among other reasons.
 Stories have helped us overcome countless struggles in the past, so we believe stories have a big role to play in helping us defeat the climate crisis.

-Diversity statement and acknowledgement of environmental injustice
+Diversity statement and acknowledgement of environmental racism

 A letter from Forrest Brown